-A brief summary of a book or article, accompanied by the bibliographic description (including author, title, publication information) of the work.
+A brief summary of a book or article, generally written by the author.

 A repository holding documents or other material, usually of historical value.